premrajvs/springbootlearning---01---customer-dashboard/README.md

     1. Call Account Transactions service and get the list of account IDs and transaction IDs
     2. For each of the account IDs, call account details service and get the account numbers

-As first step, I am hard coding the response of customer transactions call As next step, I am using a rest template to make a call
+As first step, I am hard coding the response of account transactions and account details.
+I am using this data to create a data object for customer dashboard.
+Please note that so far I am getting all transactions and I am not filtering the data set by account ID